 To conclude the present chapter, consistent across two independent datasets we identified a significant number of microwires which show a HFP reinstatement during encoding and retrieval of specific memories (ESW).
 This HFP activity showed a low, but significant correlation with neural firing of ESNs and single neurons during encoding and retrieval.
-Although we did not find reliable HFP increases to specific concepts using the traditionally used threshold, we identified a significant number of concept coding microwires using a more liberal threshold (CSM).
+Although we did not find reliable HFP increases to specific concepts using the traditionally used threshold, we identified a significant number of concept coding microwires using a more liberal threshold (CSW).
 Importantly, the HFP reinstatement for specific memories could not be attributed to this content code.
 Taken together the present work extends findings from the level of the single neuron and provides a potential link to surface EEG recordings (doi.org/10.1038/nrn3241).